Submission Window Now Open! See below.

 Prior to his work at MSU, Lim was a University of Illinois professor and administrator in the Department of Urban and Regional Planning and Institute for Government and Public Affairs.
 Before joining the Illinois faculty in 1985, Lim was an assistant professor of public and international affairs at Princeton University’s Woodrow Wilson School of Public and International Affairs from 1980-85.
 He also taught at Northwestern University, was a visiting professor at Seoul National University’s Graduate School of Environmental Studies and a visiting fellow at the Korean Research Institute for Human Settlements.

-- Chair: Ruth Yabes, Arizona State University, email@example.com
+- Ruth Yabes, Professor Emerita, Arizona State University (email@example.com)

 Past Award Winners